 You want to begin working on your projects in 60-90 minute chunks of highly focused and engaged work without any distraction.
 Anything that includes any level design or game environment work.
 Preproduction, drawing, painting, texturing, modeling, scripting etc.

 60-90 minute phases are natural biological rhythm that your body goes through.
-These are called Circadian and Ultradian Rhythm and there has been a great book written about it called Power of Full Engagement (amazon affiliate link, for non affiliate link click here).
+These are called Circadian and Ultradian Rhythm and there has been a great book written about it called Power of Full Engagement.
 I highly recommend it if you are interested in learning more about being highly productive.

 Since I've started to work this way I learn more, create better environments and I am highly focused then I was before.